medcomdk/MedCom-FHIR-Communication/docs/index.md

 This section provides a description of the different types of Reliable Messaging scenarios.

-- Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgment request
+- Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request
-- Scenario # 1b - Duplicate an unchanged message with a positive acknowledgment request
+- Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request
 - Scenario # 2a - (Re) Sending Unchanged Message
-- Scenario # 2b - Message is sent normally, acknowledgment is lost along the way
+- Scenario # 2b - Message is sent normally, acknowledgement is lost along the way
 - Scenario # 2c - (Re) Sending Modified Message

-#### Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgment request (Google translated)
+#### Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request (Google translated)

-An unsolicidated message or request message is sent with a new request for a positive acknowledgment from the Sending System to a Receiving System.
+An unsolicidated message or request message is sent with a new request for a positive acknowledgement from the Sending System to a Receiving System.
-The Receiving System **SHALL** always send a positive acknowledgment to the Sending System.
+The Receiving System **SHALL** always send a positive acknowledgement to the Sending System.

-#### Scenario # 1b - Duplicate an unchanged message with a positive acknowledgment request (Google translated)
+#### Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request (Google translated)

 Duplication of an unchanged message can be done in one of the following ways:
-• An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a message in scenario 1a.
+- An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a message in scenario 1a.
-• The Sending System may inadvertently send a duplicate of message The messages are completely identical and as a consequence the message with request for positive acknowledgment arrives at the Receiving System more than once.
+- The Sending System may inadvertently send a duplicate of message The messages are completely identical and as a consequence the message with request for positive acknowledgement arrives at the Receiving System more than once.

 The Receiving System **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.
-A positive acknowledgment may not be sent first and then a negative acknowledgment or vice versa.
+A positive acknowledgement may not be sent first and then a negative acknowledgement or vice versa.
 The Receiving System **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.
-If the Sending System of the message has received acknowledgment already after the Receiving System's acknowledgment of a message's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the acknowledgment.
-The Sending System **SHALL** never display multiple instances of the same acknowledgment in a message summary, but **SHALL** log in a system log that acknowledgment of a duplicate has taken place.
+If the Sending System of the message has received acknowledgement already after the Receiving System's acknowledgement of a message's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the acknowledgement.
+The Sending System **SHALL** never display multiple instances of the same acknowledgement in a message summary, but **SHALL** log in a system log that acknowledgement of a duplicate has taken place.

 #### Scenario # 2a - (Re) Sending Unchanged Message (Google translated)